turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 ### 2. Registering your application with New Relic

 Go to [New Relic](https://newrelic.com) and log in.
-Go to the `/setup` url (`https://rpm.newrelic.com/accounts/1134303/setup` but with your account number) and click `Browser`.
+Go to the `/setup` url (`https://rpm.newrelic.com/accounts/YOUR_ACCOUNT_#/setup`) and click `Browser`.
 Choose to enable via APM, and then select Ruby as your web agent.
 Follow the instructions and your application will show up on your New Relic account within a few minutes.

 What your application will need to be properly connected to New Relic: